xNaCly/sqleibniz/README.md

 A static analysis tool for sql, check syntax errors as well as semantic errors on snippets or full schemata

+> [!WARNING]
+> Sqleibniz is in early stages of development, please keep this in mind before
+> creating issues - contributions are always welcome 💗

 ## Features

 - static sql analysis: